Skip to content

 • Metalness It simply tells if the surface is metallic or not.
 The value should be either 0% or 100% most of the time, in-between values should be exceptional.

-By default when you paint, all 3 channels are painted simultaneously.
+If you select a material preset, 3 channels are painted simultaneously (opacity is often intentionally excluded).
 This means that instead of just painting 'red', you can be painting 'a red rough metal' or 'a white smooth plastic'.
-If you need to, you can use the checkboxes to toggle the channels, so that you are only painting, color, or only painting roughness, for example.

 Metalness 0%Metalness 100%